adesmond00/Intune-Deployment-App/electron/README.md

 - Embedded Python runtime and required packages
 - Secure credential storage for Microsoft Graph API authentication
 - Unified login interface that replaces `.env` configuration
-- No separate API/frontend processes to manage
+- No separate API/frontend processes to manage - everything runs in one package

 ## Development Setup